Most Common Houlihan Lokey Restructuring Interview Questions

 What kind of restructurings do we do here?

 Whenever you go into any interview, you should have a few recent deals of theirs to talk about.
-This is relatively easy for HL because they do a lot of deals on both the creditor and the debtor side.
+Deals are relatively easy to find for HL because they do a lot of deals on both the creditor and the debtor side (many of which involve public companies, which makes them a bit more high profile).

 As a general principle, it's always best if you decide to talk about an out-of-court restructuring as opposed to a Chapter 11.
-Reason being is that when you have a Chapter 11 there's a whole docket that you (hypothetically) could go through, whereas with an out-of-court the only public information will generally be a press release.
-This makes it much harder for you to be asked tricky follow up questions.
+Reason being is that when you have a Chapter 11 there's a whole docket that you (hypothetically) could go through, whereas with an out-of-court the only public information available will generally be press releases discussing the proposal and what the results of it were.
+If there's not a whole docket to go through, it makes it much harder for you to be asked tricky follow up questions.

-Generally, you can bucket the kinds of deals done into RX into: out-of-court restructurings and Chapter 11.
+Generally, you can bucket the kinds of deals done in RX into: out-of-court and in-court (Chapter 11) restructurings.

-In an out-of-court restructuring you can do a simple amend and extend of a revolver or term loan to push out maturities, do a debt exchange, do a debt exchange with equtization, etc. The key to any out-of-court restructuring is the ultimate terms decided on (maturity, interest rate, covenants) along with the participation rate (how many holders actually go along with this plan).
+In an out-of-court restructuring you can do a simple amend and extend of a revolver or term loan to push out maturities, do a debt exchange (including fancy sounding things like a non-pro rate uptier), do a debt exchange with equtization, etc.

 Nearly every restructuring is slightly different and things get complicated quite fast.
-However, what I've listed above encapsulates the vast majority of the kinds of restructurings done.
+Even trying to provide a little bit of nuance in this answer has been difficult.
+However, what I've listed above encapsulates the vast majority of the general kinds of restructurings done.
 Like anything though, the devil is in the details.

 Let's say we have EBITDA = 30, a multiple of 5x, Term Loan A of $100 and Senior Notes of $100.
 What's the recovery value throughout the capital structure?
 Would equity trade at zero prior to filing?

-In almost all restructuring interviews you're going to be tossed a waterfall question.
+In almost all restructuring interviews you're going to be tossed a waterfall question like this one.
 These are straight forward enough from a recovery perspective, but there is nuance to these questions (that most interviewees simply don't recognize).

 From a simple recovery perspective, you have an EV of $150 (30*5).
 That fully covers the TLA with $50 remaining.
 We have Senior Notes of $100 and thus a recovery for them would be $50.
 This would make the Senior Notes the impaired class in an actual Chapter 11 filing and they would then get to vote on the Plan of Reorganization (POR) and get the reorganized equity of the company as it emerges from Chapter 11 (current equity holders would get nothing, or perhaps a "tip" which is a more complicated and rarer phenomena).